epmanu185/Alfido_tech_project/README.md

 - which is the longest travelled route?
 - which month has the most number of trips?
 3. **Inventory data**
-- what is the most opted trip category and purpose?
-- what are top 10 routes?
-- which is the most opted route?
-- which is the longest travelled route?
-- which month has the most number of trips?

 ### Data analysis